-According to the results in the table above, since the F-statistics in all countries exceed the upper bound critical values, the existence of a long-term relationship among the variables is confirmed for all Gulf Cooperation Council (GCC) countries.
+According to the results in the table above, since the F-statistics in all countries exceed the upper bound critical values, the existence of a long-term relationship among the variables is confirmed for all the Persian Gulf Countries.

-Following the examination of stationarity and cointegration among the variables for the Gulf Cooperation Council (GCC) countries, long-term coefficients for the model were estimated for each of these countries.
+Following the examination of stationarity and cointegration among the variables for the Persian Gulf Countries, long-term coefficients for the model were estimated for each of these countries.
 The results of the long-term estimations are presented in the table below: